 Children love to get their hands dirty and play in the mud, and while unsupervised digging could lead to a few garden disasters, there’s lots of fun to be had when it comes to planting!

 A quick trip to your local supermarket or garden centre will give you a wide range of different seeds to choose from.
 The children will get a great sense of achievement out of watching their plants grow, especially if they can eat the end result too.
 That’s why plants like strawberries, cherry tomatoes, and cucumbers are a great hit in family gardens, you can buy some from an amazing fruit trees supplier in the UK.

 Alternatively, you could let the children choose whatever seeds they like and turn the garden planting into a competition.
 Either way, getting children interested in nature is important at every age, so why not do it in your garden?

 Choose low-maintenance features

 One of the ways that you can change your family garden to be more family-friendly is to reduce the amount of upkeep you have to do.
+If there are pests spotted, to avoid the hassle, let the professionals like pest control Warragul handle it.
 Let’s be honest, no parent wants to spend their summer Sundays mowing the lawn when they could be spending quality time doing something fun!